-Attributable to the receivable balance from the sale of CSC to Chelsea Group Corp amounting to ₱500 million and from UDEVCO for the sale of PPIPC amounting to ₱50 million.
-The change also included reclassification of accounts following the sale of the subsidiaries, CSC and PPIPC.
+Attributable to the balance receivable from the sale of CSC to Chelsea Group Corp amounting to Php 500 million, and from UDEVCO for the sale of PPIPC amounting to Php 50 million.
+It also included reclassification of account from advances to subsidiaries for PPIPC.

-28% increase in restricted deposit Due to the sale of subsidiaries resulting in the deconsolidation of CSC and PPIPC.
+28% increase in restricted deposit

+Due to the sale of subsidiaries resulting in the deconsolidation of CSC and PPIPC.

-6% decrease in net input vat Due to the sale of subsidiaries resulting in the deconsolidation of CSC and PPIPC.
+6% decrease in net input vat

+Due to the sale of subsidiaries resulting in the deconsolidation of CSC and PPIPC.

-30% decrease in property, plant and equipment Due to the sale of subsidiaries resulting in the deconsolidation of CSC and PPIPC.
+30% decrease in property, plant and equipment

+Due to the sale of subsidiaries resulting in the deconsolidation of CSC and PPIPC.